barumau/pandunia/eng/103_lexitipe.md

 Languages with very few grammatical inflections are known as *isolating languages*.
-Pandunia is one of those languages
-Tt is free from all grammatical inflections, but it goes even futher.
+Pandunia is one of those languages that is free from all grammatical inflections, but it goes even futher.
 Pandunia words are multipurpose words that can be used as nouns, verbs or adjectives